Have I a claim?

 Which enquiry form should I use?

-We have provided two forms for your choice.
+We have provided three services for your choice.

 The first form is the short version.
 This is for a simple straight forward enquiry.
+This is not suitable for urgent enquiries.
+Please use either the express enquiry service or the book a video call service.
+They are priority services.
 Fill it out as best you can and we will contact you to advise on your next step.

 The second form is the express enquiry form.
 This is more detailed and is a priority service..
 We encourage you to use the second form, especially if time is running out.
 Please provide as much detail as possible as it helps us advise you sooner.